pprotas/notes/software-engineering/algorithms/knapsack-problem.md

 # Knapsack problem

 The knapsack problem describes the problem of fitting as many items as possible into a bag, taking into account the value of the items.
-It is an example of a problem that can be approached with a [[algorithms#Greedy algorithms|greedy algorithm]], although the greedy algorithm will not always find the optimal solution.
+It is an example of a problem that can be approached with a [[greedy-algorithms|greedy algorithm]], although the greedy algorithm will not always find the optimal solution.

 Let's say that these are the possible items that can be put into the bag: